What to Expect on a Corcovado Sirena Station Day Trip from Drake Bay

 Getting There: The Boat Ride from Drake Bay

-What the Hike Is Like
+What the Hike at Sirena Ranger Station Is Like

-The area around Sirena Station itself is one of the most productive spots for wildlife viewing.
-The station sits on a flat area near a river where animals come to drink, and it is not uncommon to see tapirs grazing on the airstrip or peccaries moving through the forest edge right next to the ranger station.
+The area around Sirena Ranger Station itself is one of the most productive spots for wildlife viewing.
+The station sits on a flat area near a river where animals come to drink, and it is not uncommon to see tapirs grazing on the airstrip or peccaries moving through the forest edge right next to the station.

 Difficulty Level and Physical Requirements